discordjs/guide/guide/additional-info/async-await.md

 });
 ```

 But since all of these react methods are started at the same time, it would just be a race to which server request finished first, so there would be no guarantee that it would react in the order you wanted it to.
-In order to make sure it reacts in order (a, b, c), we need to use the `.then()` callback from the Promises that these methods return.
-As a result the code we want would mostly look like this:
+In order to make sure it reacts in order (a, b, c), you'd need to use the `.then()` callback from the Promises that these methods return.
+The code would look like this:

 ```js {3-8}
 client.on('message', message => {